 Tom has one of the nation’s premier tax-controversy resumes.
 Located in Chicago, Tom has a nationwide tax practice in which he has advised or represented many of the nation’s most recognizable companies, tax-exempt organizations, and individuals.
 He is known especially for his handling of cutting-edge federal tax-refund suits in which he “choreographs” multiple pending seven- or eight-figure suits.
+He is currently first-chairing a proposed class action seeking $400 to $500 million in additional interest for the nation’s incorporated tax-exempt teaching hospitals — probably the largest tax class action in history, in terms of dollars and members.

 To his practice, Tom brings several key elements: